 Another reason to help keep track is breeding.
 We decided to keep Champ’s kid Stella.
 We CAN breed Stella back to her father but that’s not an awesome idea.
 Also, by knowing that Champ hates being milked, we know that we need to work with Stella a lot on the milking stand.

 We also had an issue with Orf’s within the first few months of having Bella, Champ, Midas and Texas.
 So by keeping track of who had it, it helps keep us updated on who is likely to get it.

-Obviously, if you only have two goats, you can probably remember these things clearer.
-But we have twelve and will definitely have more.
+Obviously, if you only have two goats, you can probably remember these things.
+But we have more than two and will definitely have even more.
 Not to mention that we plan on breeding goats for a long time.
 It would be nice to be able to go back at a glance and see who has been healthy and who hasn’t.
 I am working towards breeding healthier genetics with less need for worming

 Who Needs Herd Sheets